-NEW YORK, NY (June 29th 2004)...The Harlem Children Society's "An evening of Stars" celebrated the orientation of 50 inner-city high school students participating in the organization's Experiment with a Dream science Project at some of the top research laboratories throughout New York City for Year 2004 "An Evening of Stars" will take place on Tuesday, June 29th, 2004, at Memorial Sloan Kettering Cancer Center's Auditorium, from 3:00 to 5.00pm.
+NEW YORK, NY (October 16th 2004)...The Harlem Children Society's "THE FIRST HARLEM SCIENCE STREET FAIR & FESTIVAL" will celebrate the participation of 47 inner-city high school students participating in the organization's Experiment with a Dream science Project at some of the top research laboratories throughout New York City for Year 2004 "The Science Street Fair & Festival" will take place on Saturday, October 16th 2004, at 129th Street & 7th Avenue (Adam Clayton Powell Jr. Blvd.) from 11:00 AM to 5.00PM.

-The audience was mainly comprised of 50 participating students from 20 High Schools from under-resourced and under-represented neighborhoods.
-Three students from the previous years presented their research.
-The manager of Citibank spoke about the management of finances and various opportunities that are available for the students.
-In addition, he will help them to open and manage bank accounts.
+The audience will mainly be comprised of 70 participating students from over 20 High Schools from under-resourced and under-represented neighborhoods.
+The students were guided by 47 Mentors in 16 reputed Institutions all over the Tri-state area.
 All of the high school students participating in the program receive a substantial stipend/ Scholarship for their summer research.
-This year we have expanded our Program to include some of our past students who have graduated and are still pursuing research - these students are also eligible for a stipend for the Program.
-This year, staring in the Fall of 2004, we will be embarking on 'After-School' Research Internship for selected students as well.
+This year we have expanded our Program to include some of our past students who have graduated and are still pursuing research.
+This year, staring in the Fall of 2004, we have embarked on 'After-School' Research Internship for selected students as well.